imrsaleh/Image-Resizer-Tool/README.md

 # Image-Resizer-Tool
-Open Source app to adjust all images in the folder jpg or png width and height X/Y
+Open Source app with gui interface to adjust all images in the folder jpg or png width and height X/Y

 installation: